nuspell/nuspell.github.io/roadmap.md

 layout: page
 ---

 The latest roadmap can be found [here](https://github.com/nuspell/nuspell/projects/1).
-Bellow is a summary.
+Bellow is only a summary.

 * [x] Version 2.0
     * [x] 2017Q4 Milestone 1 - basic infrastructure and dictionary parsing